lingeringwillx/sims2py/README.md

 Creates a dictionary containing the data necessary to make an empty package file.

-**write_package(file, package)**
+**write_package(package, file_path)**

-Converts the dictionary *package* into a package file and writes it to *file*.
+Converts the dictionary *package* into a package file and writes it to a file with the provided *file_path*.

 **search(subfiles, type_id=-1, group_id=-1, instance_id=-1, resource_id=-1, get_first=False)**

-searches the package's files for the desired type, group, instance, or resource, returns a list of the indices of the subfiles matching the criteria. if any of the arguments is set equal to -1 then the the function will ignore that specific argument.
+Searches the package's files for the desired type, group, instance, or resource, returns a list of the indices of the subfiles matching the criteria. if any of the arguments is set equal to -1 then the the function will ignore that specific argument.
 If *get_first* is set to *True*, then the function will directly return a list containing the first index that it finds.

 **copy_package(package)**

-creates a copy of *package* and returns it.
+Creates a copy of *package* and returns it.

 **copy_header(header)**